jdominguez198/aws-clusters/README.md

 - Cluster using EKS service
 - Node groups with EC2 provisioning
 - AutoScaler to manage horizontal escalation in Node groups
+- Fargate profiles for specific namespaces and/or pods
 - Load Balancer using ALB or NLB
 - TLS certificates for Load Balancer using ACM
 - Global static IP for Application Load Balancer using Global Accelerator